reaskearth/api/README.md

 git clone https://github.com/reaskearth/api.git reaskapi
 ```

 Once downloaded you can test the code by running one of the tools in the `tools` folder.
-For example the `get_hazard_csv.py` script:
+For example the `get_hazard_csv.py` script uses DeepCyc and Metryc to give global TC risk across many climate scenarios and time horizons including the present day:
 ```Bash
 # Change the current directory to the tools folder
 cd reaskapi